Rapid Urban Railway (Warsaw): History

-In order to implement this the then-Mayor of Warsaw Lech Kaczyński established in 2004 the municipally owned company Szybka Kolej Miejska Sp. z o.o.
+In order to implement this the then-Mayor of Warsaw Lech Kaczyński established in 2004 the municipally owned company Rapid Urban Railway (Warsaw) Sp. z o.o.
 The company was originally incorporated as a joint venture between the City of Warsaw with 50% shares and the companies Metro Warszawskie Sp. z o.o. with 49% shares and Tramwaje Warszawskie Sp. z. o.o. with 1% shares, both owned entirely by the city and responsible respectively for the Metro and Tram system.
-As such the company is notably completely independent from the national rail operator PKP Group, unlike Koleje Mazowieckie established by the Masovian Voivodeship at around the same time.
+As such the company is notably completely independent from the national rail operator PKP Group, unlike Masovian Railways established by the Masovian Voivodeship at around the same time.

 The newly formed company was equipped with six Newag 14WE EMUs which were an extensive modernization of the PKP class EN57 EMUs commonly used on regional routes at the time, with a modern looking body but retaining their original underframes.

 A year and a half after being established the SKM initiated its operation with its first trains, opening a single line from Warszawa Zachodnia along the cross city line to Warszawa Wschodnia and along the Vistula river to Warszawa Falenica.
 The new service failed to deliver on its promise to serve as a viable replacement due to the poor state of the rail infrastructure.
 Passengers within the city center preferred the more accessible trams system and few people wanted to use the trains in the southeastern districts of the city.
 Additionally, while the integrated fare system of the Warsaw Transit Authority offered a large convenience the modern look and relative cleanness of the rolling stock sharply contrasted with the standard found in the Polish railroad; during rush hours most of the slots on the tracks were taken up by regional traffic and the new EMUs suffered from the same technical problems as the ones they were based on.